<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=391751051703966&amp;ev=PageView&amp;noscript=1">

 1. Open offices can be noisy and distracting

 The biggest downside of open-plan offices is that they can be really noisy.
 Working together in open spaces also means it’s easier to get distracted by a colleague asking a question, another one talking on the phone about a sales deal, or a few more chatting in the corner about weekend plans… you know how it goes.
+When it comes to Sales deals, some silent space is needed; also, live demos created for every prospect beforehand can help navigate the problem that a sales rep may feel while on a call with several people around him.

 Shutting down the noise at workCredit: Glasbergen Cartoon Service